RPI-Subway-Challenge/subwayChallenge/README.md

 Finds fastest path through all 472 NYC subway stations for the [NYC Subway Challenge](https://en.wikipedia.org/wiki/Subway_Challenge).

-Uses Dijkstra’s algorithm to find optimal path through representation of New York subway system.
+Uses a greedy AI agent to find optimal path through representation of New York subway system.
 Data provided by MTA & webscraped from google maps.
 Written in C++ and python.

 Should be compiled with g++ and run in a linux terminal as following: